 Music lovers should head to the Musical Instrument Museum which has a collection of 15,000 musical instruments as well as multimedia exhibits.
 The collection of musical instruments comes from every corner of the world.
 Many so strange, they are exhibited along with an instructional video.
-Visitors get the opportunity to learn the diverse music styles that exists around the globe.
+Visitors get the opportunity to learn diverse music styles that exist around the globe.
 The museum also has live performances held at its theater.

-The Desert Botanical Garden began in the 1930's with the goal of preserving the area's pristine desert environment.
+The Desert Botanical Garden was opened in 1939 to preserve the area's pristine desert environment.
 Today, the garden helps save endangered plants, with the focus still on native flora and special emphasis on succulents.
 The cactus collection is world-renowned and between the months of March through May, the seasonal blooms are spectacular.
-The garden hosts numerous events throughout the year, some of which include the popular 'Butterfly Habitat' during the spring and the 'Luminarias' during the holiday season.
+The garden hosts several events throughout the year, some of which include the popular 'Butterfly Habitat' during the spring and the 'Luminarias' during the holiday season.
 If you come during the summer months, don't forget your hat and sunscreen!

 One of the largest in the Southwest, the Phoenix Art Museum includes a staggering collection of exhibits from the world over.
 Permanent displays in this facility include miniature interiors as well as 20th-century art.
 Featured pieces cover contemporary art and fashion design with international exhibits from Europe, Asia, Latin America as well as Western America.
 Interactive, hands-on activities are featured for kids at the PhxArtKids space.
 Traveling displays are often included in the museum's highlights.
 Exhibits include popular works by Ubertini, Nicolas Lepicie, Max Beckmann, Robert Henri, Eugène Boudin and many more.